-The backyards of all Department of Family and Community Services (FACS) properties owned by NSW Land and Housing Corporation (LAHC) and Aboriginal Housing Office (AHO) should be secured by fences.
+The backyards of all Department of Communities and Justice (DCJ) properties owned by NSW Land and Housing Corporation (LAHC) and Aboriginal Housing Office (AHO) should be secured by fences.
 A dividing fence is a barrier separating the land of adjoining owners.

 This policy applies to all properties owned by LAHC and AHO which share dividing fences with adjoining private properties.

 3. Policy statement

 This policy provides guidelines for the management of dividing fences.

 LAHC will negotiate with adjoining private owners on installation or repair of dividing fences separating the land on the common boundary line to ensure the security and privacy of tenants and be a responsible neighbour.

 If an adjoining private owner wants to replace a dividing fence, they need to contact DCJ on 1800 422 322 or contact their local DCJ Housing office.

 The private owners request should include the following information:

 - length and height of the proposed fence